 What is a Micro Entity Patent?

-A micro entity patent is a patent awarded to someone or some company that has a micro entity status.
-Micro entity status is awarded based on the circumstances a given inventor finds himself in.
+A micro-entity patent is a patent awarded to someone or some company that has a micro entity status.
+The micro entity status is awarded based on the circumstances a given inventor finds himself in.
 Micro entity status must be applied for, and certain conditions must be met.

 There are different ways that one can obtain micro entity status.